Christopher M. Schroeder

-Christopher M. Schroeder (born July 28, 1967) is an American entrepreneur, advisor and investor in interactive technologies and social communications.
-He has written the first look at startups in the Arab World, “Startup Rising -- The Entrepreneurial Revolution Remaking the Middle East” released in August 2013 with a new edition in 2015 and one in Arabic in 2016.
-It was published by MacMillan/Palgrave, with a foreword by Marc Andreessen.
+Christopher M. Schroeder (born July 28, 1967) is an American entrepreneur, advisor, author, and investor in interactive technologies and social communications.

 Early life and education

 Schroeder was born on the Lower East Side of Manhattan, and raised in Scarsdale.
 His parents are Edmund R. Schroeder (formerly of Cadwalader) and Elaine Diserio Schroeder.
 Edmund Schroeder is the founder of Education Through Music, which offers music programs to inner city schools.
 Elaine Schroeder began college at age 14 and Fordham Law School at 18, and practiced law in New York City.
 His mother was active in, and chairman of, the Caramoor Center for Music and the Arts in Katonah, New York.

 Schroeder graduated magna cum laude from Harvard College in American and Ancient History (where he studied with Lincoln scholar David Herbert Donald) and international diplomacy historian Ernest R. May.
-He subsequently graduated with Honors from Harvard Business School.
+He subsequently graduated with honors from Harvard Business School.
 Schroeder worked in finance for Salomon Brothers and the private equity firm Thayer Capital Partners, and was Treasurer and head of business development for The Washington Post Company.